intoli/user-agents/README.md

 });
 ```

-The filtering that you apply here is completely up to you, so there's really no limit to how detailed the filtering can be.
+The filtering that you apply here is completely up to you, so there's really no limit to how specific it can be.

 ### Combining Filters With Arrays